Jean-Michel Basquiat: Exhibitions

 Basquiat remains an important source of inspiration for a younger generation of contemporary artists all over the world, such as Rita Ackermann and Kader Attia—as shown, for example, at the exhibition Street and Studio: From Basquiat to Séripop co-curated by Cathérine Hug and Thomas Mießgang and previously exhibited at Kunsthalle Wien, Austria, in 2010.
 Basquiat and the Bayou, a 2014 show presented by the Ogden Museum of Southern Art in New Orleans, focused on the artist's works with themes of the American South.
 The Brooklyn Museum exhibited Basquiat: The Unknown Notebooks in 2015.
 In 2017, Basquiat Before Basquiat: East 12th Street, 1979–1980 exhibited as Museum of Contemporary Art Denver, which displayed works created during the year Basquiat lived with his friend Alexis Adler.
 Later that year, the Barbican Centre in London exhibited Basquiat: Boom for Real.

 In 2019, the Brant Foundation in New York, hosted an extensive exhibition of Basquiat's works with free admission.
 All 50,000 tickets were claimed before the exhibition opened, so additional tickets were released.
 In June 2019, the Solomon R. Guggenheim Museum in New York presented Basquiat's "Defacement": The Untold Story.
 Later that year, the National Gallery of Victoria in Melbourne opened the exhibition Keith Haring and Jean-Michel Basquiat: Crossing Lines.
 In 2020, the Lotte Museum of Art mounted the first major exhibition of Jean-Michel Basquiat in Seoul.
 The Museum of Fine Arts, Boston exhibited Writing the Future: Basquiat and the Hip-Hop Generation from October 2020 to July 2021.

 Basquiat's family curated Jean-Michel Basquiat: King Pleasure, an immersive exhibition with over 200 never-before-seen and rarely shown works.
 King Pleasure debuted at the Starrett-Lehigh Building in Chelsea, New York in April 2022.
 In March 2023, the exhibition traveled to the Grand LA in Los Angeles.
 In 2022, the Albertina presented the first museum retrospective of Basquiat's work in Austria.
 The exhibition Seeing Loud: Basquiat and Music was mounted at the Montreal Museum of Fine Arts in 2022.
 In 2023, the show traveled to Paris as Basquiat Soundtracks at the Philharmonie de Paris.
 Later that year, the Brant Foundation held the exhibition Basquiat X Warhol at their East Village location.

-In 2024, the gallery Hauser & Wirth presented "Jean-Michel Basquiat.
-Engadin", Jean-Michel Basquiat's first solo exhibition dedicated to the paintings he created in and inspired by his visits to Switzerland at Hauser & Wirth's St. Moritz gallery.
+In 2024, the gallery Hauser & Wirth presented Jean-Michel Basquiat.
+Engadin, Jean-Michel Basquiat's first solo exhibition dedicated to the paintings he created in and inspired by his visits to Switzerland at Hauser & Wirth's St. Moritz gallery.

+In 2026, the Pérez Art Museum Miami, Florida, opened the solo show Basquiat: Figures, Signs, Symbols.
+The presentation highlights artworks from the Kenneth C. Griffin Collection, and expand on Basquiat's scholarship on his relationship with the American South, the Caribbean, and the African diaspora.
+An accompanying publication is forthcoming in Fall 2026 to commemorate the show.